I define manhood simply: Men should be tough, fair and courageous, never petty. Never looking for a fight but never

 - She Wore a Yellow Ribbon (1949): Wayne is Nathan Brittles, an aging cavalry commander with one last duty before retirement: stop an Indian tribe from attacking a fort.
 Notable because he was playing a 65 year old man at the age of 42, and yet he's so convincing, many people born since Wayne died have a hard time placing it at the start of his career.

 - Sands Of Iwo Jima (1949) Wayne plays a grizzled Sergeant, a Guadalcanal and Tarawa vet who leads a squad through Iwo Jima. famously shocked audiences in that Wayne dies in movie.

 - The Quiet Man (1952): Transport the scene to Ireland, as Wayne plays Sean Thornton, a retired boxer who wants to live a simple life until a burly big brother prevents him from pursuing his romantic interest.

 - The Conqueror (1956): Wayne plays Genghis Khan.
 Widely regarded as the worst movie he ever made, though little actual blame was directed at Wayne for this.
 The New York Times observed: "John Wayne as Genghis Khan — history's most improbable piece of casting unless Mickey Rooney were to play Jesus in King of Kings."
 Unfortunately, Wayne among others in the production paid a heavy price considering they shot this film in Nevada when the US military was conducting open air nuclear weapon tests and they were downwind of the fallout, resulting in fatal cancers, including, quite possibly, the cancer that finally killed Wayne in 1979.
-This was compounded by Howard Hughes then ordering tons of the contaminated soil to be shipped back to Hollywood for studio shooting.
-(In fairness, The Conqueror was shot at a time when the effects of fallout and nuclear contamination were not completely understood.)
+This was compounded by Howard Hughes then ordering tons of the contaminated soil to be shipped back to Hollywood for studio shooting at a time when the effects of fallout and nuclear contamination were not completely understood.

 - The Searchers (1956): Widely considered Wayne's finest role, as well as one of the greatest movies ever made, he is Ethan Edwards, out to avenge the apparent death (or worse) of his niece at the hands of savage Indians while combating his own internal bigotry (and not too successfully for the latter).